thePeras/savebooks/README.md

 - design book
 - actions to book

-- add book (new href location)
+- update bookshelves, and add all bookshevels to storage not get

-- functions
+- move volume order